ydjameslee/group_academic/content/authors/cyyam/_index.md

 - Professors
 ---

-‪Thomas Frauenheim is a chair professor of computational material science at Beijing Computational Science Research Center.
+ChiYung Yam received his B.Sc.
+(1999) and Ph.D.
+(2004) from the University of Hong Kong.
+After postdoctoral training in University of Hong Kong and University of Bremen, he joined Beijing Computational Science Research Center in 2013 as an assistant professor.
+In 2013, he received the Excellent Young Researcher Award by NSFC.
+Since 2019,he is a Assoicate professor at Beijing Computational Science Research Center.